 You want your employees to find their own voice, establish a tone and build their own narrative.
 They should be able to talk and write abut anything they want.
 If and when they decide to talk about the company, you’ll want to ensure that they have a general understanding of the brand’s value proposition.
 They should also understand the best practices and/or rules of engagement for using social media.

-The foundation of any employee content strategy or influencer marketing program should be informed by data, specifically audience intelligence.
+The foundation of any employee advocacy strategy or influencer marketing program should be informed by social media data, specifically audience intelligence.
 The data should uncover a “winnable moment” and give editorial direction to a story.
 Whitespace could just be a nugget of information, or it could be that spark where you uncover that universal “moment of truth”—a message or narrative that no one else in the market owns, like a tagline, manifesto, brand narrative or internal “rallying cry” to motivate your employees.
 Quite simply, it’s the north star to which you’ll align your employees when they tell their own stories online.

 This framework is one of many ways to build your content strategy.
 I prefer simplicity, whereby: